mpv config mainly for webm making

 Also, some shell aliases and functions for:

-• concatenating video files that use the same codec
+• concatenating video files that use webm-compatible codecs

 • taking screenshots with ffmpeg